 A system that analyses multiple data points on each visitor or email recipient and selects the ideal creative to serve from a library of dynamic or pre-created messages – all in real-time.

 The Customer Data Platform Institute is a vendor-neutral organization dedicated to helping marketers manage customer data.
-Have a read of their Founder, David Raab’s blog here.
+Have a read of Lexer's content on their guest blog here.

 Led by Data Rockstar, Todd Belcher, the CDP Resource is another great read for understanding the increasingly crowded Martech space.
 We were thrilled to be named as one to watch by these guys, and you can read their recent spotlight on us here.

 We’re passionate about data compliance, security, and management.
 We’re also certified and regularly audited and love helping our clients do the same.
 To learn more about our approach read our Privacy and Information Security policy.